 I am rather reluctant to talk about about my achievements, as I do not like self-promoters, but when I visit a website I always want to find out more about those involved, so have taken the plunge.
 For me it is the wildlife I film that are the stars.
 My interest in using CCTV for wildlife monitoring is that I believe it is a neglected form of technology that has a huge number of applications, whether for researcher, conservationist or just for the joy of watching wildlife.However, many find the technology daunting, and I am working with others to make it more accessible.

-- At present I am carrying out research with Natural England and the Woodland Trust on the subject of using CCTV cameras for wildlife monitoring.
-In particular I am developing a mobile CCTV system.
+- I carry out research with Natural England and the Woodland Trust on the subject of using CCTV cameras for wildlife monitoring.
+In particular I have developed a mobile CCTV system.